e-sensing/in-situ/README.md

 TIF files containing 23 EVI and NDVI CBERS-4 AWFI images for the period 2018-08-29 to 2019-08-13, covering the agricultural year in the Brazilian Cerrado near the city of Barreiras (Bahia).
 These files with associated timeline are used to test and validate the algorithms in the R package "sits".

 Usage: See the demo `classify_cbers_stack` in package `sits`.

+#### Sentinel-2 images for tile "T20LKP" from 2018 to 2019

+TIF files containing 36 SENTINEL-2/2A images for the period 2018-08-12 to 2019-07-28, covering the agricultural year in the Brazilian Amazonia in the state of Rondonia near the "Igarapé Lage" Indigenous Land.
+These files with associated timeline are used to test and validate the algorithms in the R package "sits".

+Usage: See the demo `classify_sentinel2` in package `sits`.

 #### PRODES 2001 Amazonia forest mask